ChinnoDog/rsdf/README.md

 # Features
 Targets and variables to use each feature.

+## Application Development
+- `app-dev` target: Provides features for your development environment.
+Currently the only feature is the launch targets for vscode.

 ## Documentation
 - `%.pdf` target: PDF versions of all markdown files can be generated.
 Simply depend on the name of the file with a .pdf extension.
 E.g. `README.pdf`.